Computing MSc

 • Group Project

 This is a full-time course and is split up into three trimesters.
-You can choose to start in either January or September.
+You can choose to start in either January or September (the course content varies slightly depending on when you start).

 Duration: